JonaEnz/immich-sync/Readme.md

 ## Installation

-Install the systemd service from the `immich-sync.service` file Create the configuration file at `/etc/immich-sync/config.yaml`:
+1. Install the systemd service from the `immich-sync.service` file.
+Compile the binary and place it at the specified path.

+2. Create the configuration file at `/etc/immich-sync/config.yaml`:

 ```yaml
 watch: [] #